radekd91/emoca/gdl_apps/EmotionRecognition/REAMDE.md

 ### Training
-If you want to train your own models, you will need to download the AffectNet dataset from the
+1. Process AffectNet data as described in [EMOCA](../EMOCA)

-Coming soon
+2. Pick one of the configuration files based on what network you want to train (`resnet50.yaml`, `emoca_coarse.yaml`, `emoca_detail.yaml`, `swin.yaml`).
+For EMOCA-based models, you will need to change paths to

 ## Citation
 If you use this work in your publication, please cite the following publications: